| Storm News and Chasing [Index][Archives] |

 A concrete wall flood levee was built over a couple of years and finished in March 2005.
 It protects the CBD from floods up to about 10.65m AHD.
 Flood waters during major events will still top the levee but will start to enter streets at the Browns Creek spillway on Molesworth Street between Woodlark and Zadoc streets.
 A long established earthen levee protects South Lismore from all but major floods exceeding 10.95m AHD.
 North Lismore has no flood protection and is the first area to be cut off.

 The highest recorded Lismore flood levels were on 21st February 1954 and 11th March 1974.
-Signs such as this one are displayed on power poles throughout the city.
+Signs such as this one are displayed on power poles throughout the city to mark the highest level floodwaters reached.

 Tropical cyclone tracking map links are listed where it is known they directly or indirectly contributed to a flood event.
 Infrared satellite picture loops are available for all flood events since 1983.